for Cold Climate Housing and much more

 Let's just say that this is the best sense I have been able to make out of all the deck builder claims, arguments and constantly changing product lines.

-Keywords: Decks, Finishing, Preserved Wood, Pressure Treated, Finishes, Water Repellent, Stains, Environmental, Paint, Overview, Wood
+Keywords: Decks, Finishes, Finishing, Preserved Wood, Pressure Treated, Water Repellent, Stains, Paint, Environmental, Overview, Wood

 Article 1242